Animal Related Questions

 If that bat is in your home and it's not winter, close any interior doors to the room, open the windows (and any exterior exiting doors) and the bat will eventually fly out.
 If it's not strong enough to fly and falls to the floor, the bat needs medical care.
 If it's in a room where someone has been sleeping or a small child/someone who cannot communicate has been in that room, the bat should go to the UMN Diagnostic Lab for testing.
 Rabies is carried by bats and there is no treatment for rabies.
 As much as we love bats, we're more concerned about the health of you and your family members.
 We cannot test at WRC that's why you should take the bat to the UMN DLab.
 Scroll down for a link and more information on the DLab.

 Please bring bats to us as soon as possible (ideally same day or within 24hrs).
-They have incredibly high metabolism and have already lost some of their fat stores during migration.
-A bat who wakes and flies during migration burns up 62% of its fat stores.
+They have incredibly high metabolism and have already lost some of their fat stores during hibernation.
+A bat who wakes and flies during hibernation burns up 62% of its fat stores.
 Once this happens, the bat will not have enough energy or fat stores to sustain it through the rest of its hibernation.

 NOTE: If you've had bare skin contact with a bat or found a bat in a bedroom where someone has been sleeping, or if any of your pets could have possibly have had contact with the bat, please take it to the UMN Diagnostic Lab (DLab) for rabies testing.
 The DLab is on the St. Paul Campus.
 There is more information here on the DLab.
 We do NOT test animals at WRC.
 Here's a video on how to safely contain the bat.